-The Linking Language with Secondary School Learning Program is an evidence-based professionally collaborative approach to supporting secondary school students with language impairments.
+The Linking Language with Secondary School Learning (LINK-S) Program is an evidence-based professionally collaborative approach to supporting secondary school students with language difficulties.

 The approach aims to create ‘language-friendly’ secondary school classrooms, by coaching teachers in ways to modify the oral and written instructional language used in their regular classroom teaching practices.